mondoohq/installer/docs/integration/registry/azure_acr.md

 ubuntu
 ```

-Login to docker to ensure the azure cli creates the docker configuration.
-Mondoo uses the docker configuration to connect to Azure as well.
+Login to `docker` to ensure the Azure CLI creates the correct docker configuration.
+Mondoo uses the `docker` configuration to connect to Azure as well.

 ```bash
 az acr login --name <acrName>